NilsHolger/typescriptdesignpatterns/README.md

-get inspired and build an app, then build another one ... the family is together: node, javascript, v8, c++ recommended javascript engine client side, server side => v8 is on es7
+get inspired and build an app, then build another one ... the family is together: node, javascript, v8, c++ recommended javascript engine client side, server side => v8 is on es7 to explore: investigate test driven development in javascript and unit testing

 Creational
 1. Singleton